Enyetullah/Enyetullah/README.md

 </div>

-I have served as a **Teaching Assistant for Data Structures**, where I supported students with programming concepts, debugging, lab work, assignments, and course-related problem solving.
+I served as a **Teaching Assistant for Data Structures**, where I supported students with programming concepts, debugging, lab work, assignments, and course-related problem solving.

 This experience strengthened my ability to: